Hareeshkay/Web-Scrapping-on-Naukri/README.md

 # Web-Scrapping-on-Naukri- In progress
-An approach on scrapping the content from Naukri using Selenium.
+An approach on scrapping the content from Naukri using Selenium and finding insights.

 This module requires python bindings for the selenium webdriver
 > To install selenium